gitee2github/website/README.md

 ### Brief Introduction

-Website is openEuler community contents management system. which publish on http://openeuler.io.
+Website is openEuler community contents management system base on [Hugo](https://gohugo.io/) and [Universal Theme for Hugo](https://github.com/devcows/hugo-universal-theme), maintained by this project [maintainers](#Maintainers), which publish on https://openeuler.org.
 Now we are under developing. you are welcome to join us.

 ### Installation